MV Brisbane Star

 MV Brisbane Star was a British refrigerated cargo liner.
 She was built by Cammell Laird and Co in 1936–37 as one of Blue Star Line's Imperial Star-class ships, designed to ship frozen meat from Australia and New Zealand to the United Kingdom.
-The ship served in the Second World War and is distinguished for her rôle in Operation Pedestal to relieve the siege of Malta in August 1942.
+The ship served in the Second World War and is distinguished for her role in Operation Pedestal to relieve the siege of Malta in August 1942.
 She was owned by a succession of Blue Star-controlled companies until 1963, when she was sold to a Liberian-registered company who renamed her Enea.
 Later that same year she was scrapped in Japan.

 Building

 Cammell Laird and Co in Birkenhead, England built the sister ships Melbourne Star and Brisbane Star and launched them on the same day, 7 July 1936.
 Melbourne Star was completed in November 1936, followed by Brisbane Star in January 1937.
 Both ships were initially owned by Union Cold Storage, a ship-owning company controlled by Blue Star Line.

 The Imperial Star class were motor ships.
 Melbourne Star and Brisbane Star each had a pair of 10-cylinder two-stroke single-acting Sulzer Bros marine Diesel engines driving twin screws.
 Brisbane Star's engines developed a total of 2,806 HP.
 Her navigation equipment included wireless direction finding, an echo sounding device and a gyrocompass.